pivotal-cf/bookbinder/README.md

 ### Archive Menu

 Bookbinder allows you to specify a drop-down menu template for use in the navbar.
 This can contain links to PDFs or other archived versions of documentation.
-To specify a dropdown menu, add the `archive_menu` key in `config.yml` as follows:
+To specify a drop-down menu, add the `archive_menu` key in `config.yml` as follows:

 ```
   archive_menu: